 Children or teens with a secure attachment know that their parents are emotionally available and responsive to take care of them.
 Therefore, they learn to trust and rely on others.
 In addition, they are better able to regulate their emotions and be their true self.

 Consequently, this allows for an authentic connection.
 Otherwise, they tend to be insecure, anxious, and fearful.
 This results in behaviors ranging from aggressive and demanding to clingy and dependent.

 Unconditional Love and the Brain’s Reward System

-Moreover, one study has mapped the areas of the brain involved in unconditional love.
-Researchers at Montreal University instructed participants to feel unconditional love toward specific people in a series of photographs.
-Simultaneously, they scanned their brains using a fMRI machine.
+Moreover, one study has mapped the areas of the brain involved in this form of love.
+Researchers at Montreal University instructed participants to feel love toward specific people in a series of photographs.
+Simultaneously, they scanned their brains using an fMRI machine.

-As a result, they found that unconditional love involves a distinct neural network in the brain.
+As a result, they found that this type of love involves a distinct neural network in the brain.
 Specifically, seven areas of the brain are involved with this emotion.
 Furthermore, this network contains cerebral structures that are also involved in romantic and maternal love.

 “The rewarding nature of unconditional love facilitates the creation of strong emotional links.
 Such robust bonds may critically contribute to the survival of the human species.”